Decaying wood can be a big problem when it comes to sash windows and homeowners need to be aware.

 As an example, Georgian sash windows often mirrored the Classical ‘Golden ratio’ (1: 1.618), which was made up of ‘six over six’ panes as well as slim, elegant glazing bars and meeting rails.

-While double glazing sash windows will help to improve their overall energy-efficiency, it will change the overall look of your sash windows meaning that it often won’t be approved if you live in a listed building.
-Alternatives can include secondary double glazing for sash windows, or using Pilkington Spacia glass, which at a thickness of a single (6mm) glazed window offers the thermal performance of double glazing.
+However, they will change the overall look of your sash windows meaning that double glazing often won’t be approved if you live in a listed building.
+Alternatives for listed buildings can include secondary double glazing for sash windows, or using Pilkington Spacia glass, which at a thickness of a single (6mm) glazed window offers the thermal performance of double glazing.

 By using a more durable timber like Accoya you can also reduce how often maintenance is required.
 If your sash windows need to be replaced, this should ideally be on a like for like basis so that the character of a building is preserved.
 There are a number of specialist sash window companies, including The Sash Window Workshop, who are able to provide this service.